kevinfjiang/DeInsta/ReadMe.md

 - [x] Create bindings for Solidity to Go with Geth
 - [x] Enable the blockchain to emit events
 - [ ] Develop the backend for the interactions between posts
-- [ ] Develop the algorithim for top active posts
+- [ ] Develop the algorithm for top active posts

 **Frontend**
 - [ ] Develop front end that is passable (Not a front end guy lol)